nuchit2019/crud-product-jpa-h2-db/README.md

 7. Add ModelMapper dependency
 Add the ModelMapper dependency in the pom.xml to use it for data conversion between Entity and DTO.
-8. Article: <a href=https://medium.com/@jnuchit/crud-api-product-data-using-springboot-jpa-h2-databases-e83afb7f9c31>CRUD API product data using SpringBoot, JPA, H2 databases, Lombok </a>
+8. Article: <a href=https://medium.com/@jnuchit/crud-api-product-data-using-springboot-jpa-h2-databases-e83afb7f9c31>API CRUD Product data using SpringBoot, JPA, H2 databases and Lombok</a>
 9. The end.